July 6, 2020

 Here are some ways to get freelance writing jobs from home and find part-time freelance writing jobs, but not all of these result in high-paying clients and writing assignments that pay well.

-(Here are 9 Freelance Writing FAQs Freelancers like me get asked often.)
+(Here are 9 Freelance Writing FAQs that freelancers like me get asked often.)

 Many of my full-time freelance writing friends leveraged previous employers and coworkers who moved around in the industry in order to kick-start their first anchor client.
 I’d say about 60 percent of my freelance writing revenue has come from people I know, former colleagues, or referrals.
 You don’t have to know someone in the publishing and media business to find work.
 Every website and brand needs content!